bugholic/bugholic/README.md

-                         Hey 👋, This is AAYUSH VISHWAKARMA
+                         Hey 👋, THIS IS AAYUSH VISHWAKARMA

 A frontend developer from India